 Ex-spouses should act in a civil manner toward one another.
 Criticism of the other parent, court battles, sarcasm, and an uncooperative spirit implicitly asks children to choose which parent they prefer or agree with.
 This inflates and perpetuates the tug-of-war and your child’s inner battles.

 Encourage contact with the other home.
-Baring extreme circumstances, never add to a child’s guilt by limiting their availability.
+Barring extreme circumstances, never add to a child’s guilt by limiting their availability.
 This usually only increases the child’s resentment of you.

 Stepparents and grandparents:

 Don’t try to “replace” biological parents (living or deceased).
 The more you try to force your way in, the more resistant children tend to become.
 Talk about being an “added parent figure” in their life and welcome hearing stories or memories about the child’s relationship with the other parent.
 Their relationship is not a threat to you.